miguelbper/flash-select/README.md

 - **Environment**: WSL2 (Windows Subsystem for Linux)

 ## How is it so fast?
-The original implementation of shap-select iteratively performs a linear regression on the dataset (Shapley values, target), where at each iteration we delete one column of the Shapley values matrix.
+The original implementation of shap-select iteratively performs a linear regression on the dataset $(S, y)$, where $S$ are the Shapley values and $y$ is the target.
+At each iteration we delete one column of the Shapley values matrix.
 With no regularization, the linear regression coefficients $\beta$ are given by:

 $$
     \begin{align}
-    A &= S^T S \\
+    A &\coloneqq S^T S \\
-    b &= S^T y \\
+    b &\coloneqq S^T y \\
     \beta &= A^{-1} b.
     \end{align}
 $$